-We held six events in 2018 that were age-inclusive, yet seek to entice more young people to volunteer-from teenagers to young professionals.
+We held six events in 2019 that were age-inclusive, yet seek to entice more young people to volunteer-from teenagers to young professionals.
 These popular outreach events come in two forms: either as a panel of agency representatives from specific nonprofit categories speaking about their organization; or as a more typical event fair, where attendees visit agencies' tables or booths.
 VRC collaborated with Health Advocates for Older People on our twice-a-year initiative Volunteering is Ageless; with the All Stars Project on Volunteering in the Arts; with venues in the NYHHC system for an event called Volunteer Opportunities in Healthcare; and with public and private NYC-area high schools on Volunteer Opportunities for High School Students.

-Participation in our 2018 events was consistently high, and 2019 is shaping up in a similar way.
-Our event participants are often strongly engaged, arriving early and staying late, and nearly all sign on to become volunteers.
+Our event participants are strongly engaged, arriving early and staying late, and nearly all sign on to become volunteers.